hrbrmstr/webr-experiments/README.md

 You can read it at <https://rud.is/w/fs/>.

+You may want to poke at this one for more than just WebR stuff.

+Fiddling with `document.getElementById()` stuff is a pain.
+So I'm using a super tiny reactive framework called [Reef](https://reefjs.com/getting-started/).

-I also used a new fancy thing which lets me write the experiments in Markdown.
-It comes along for the ride with the example.
+I also really hate writing HTML so I spent some time jury rigging a system that lets me write these in Markdown.
+Just look at the source and drop questions (if you have any) in the issues of `webr-experiments`.

+Reef + Markdown-It means I've _kind of made a mini reactive notebook/Shiny environment for WebR_.

 ### Headers